1. Provide guidance on poster aesthetics, audience, word count

 It’s tempting to post a PowerPoint template online, but that encourages attendees to use PowerPoint, which was not designed for posters.
 Providing a template also encourages all the posters to look the same … and that would make for a mind-numbing session.
 Also keep in mind that if you post a template with lapses in aesthetics, color choice, font size … everyone at the meeting will adhere to those lapses.
 I find glaring mistakes in almost all conference templates I have looked at, and I’ve looked at a lot.
 If you must post a template, hire a graphic designer for a few hours.

 4. Don’t require logos or banners

 Branding attendees’ posters doesn’t really add to the quality of the poster session.
 All it does is remind people that they are attending the meeting, which is silly unless people drink heavily and black out.
 Mandating a logo at the top of posters also squishes the title to be smaller, and adds a visual distraction that competes with graphic elements on the rest of the poster.
-If you really want to brand things, give attendees t-shirts and temporary tattoos.
+If you really want to brand things, give attendees t-shirts and handbags.

 5. Don’t require abstract on posters

-A poster is too short to need an abstract like a manuscript does.
+A poster is an abstract.
 But it’s totally great to include a poster abstract in the conference booklet to help people figure out which posters they’d like to visit.

 6. Show examples of good posters